cuda::annotated_ptr#

 Preconditions

-• The underlying pointer plus the offset i is not null.
+The underlying pointer plus the offset

-Pointer distance
+Pointer distance#

 constexpr difference_type operator-(annotated_ptr p) const;